webdetails/Viz-SVG/README.md

 * and, register the new model on config.js

 New visualizations are materialized on .kar files that will be deployed on your Pentaho BA server, or on your Pentaho Data Integration.
-Manually, this deploy is done by simply copy your .kar to _..\pentaho-solutions\system\karaf\deploy_ (BA server), or _data-integration\system\karaf\deploy_ (Data Integration), but you can also make your visualizations available over Pentaho Marketplace (the same way we made Viz-SVG).
+Manually, this deploy is done by simply copy your .kar to _..\pentaho-solutions\system\karaf\deploy_ (BA server), or _data-integration\system\karaf\deploy_ (Data Integration), but you can also make your visualizations available over Pentaho Marketplace (the same way we made with Viz-SVG).

 ### How to build  your own visualization using Viz-SVG project